 What Are the Major Types of Breast Reconstruction?

-Choosing to have breast reconstruction after a mastectomy can be a very confusing and emotional time for Connecticut women.
+Choosing to have breast reconstruction after a mastectomy can be a very confusing and emotional time for Houston women.
 You’ve received a breast cancer diagnosis, gone through treatments and have decided to take the most precautionary measure possible to remove the cancerous tissue and prevent it from coming back.
 And, you’ve also decided to undergo reconstructive surgery to restore your body.
 Now, you’ve got to decide which type of breast reconstruction surgery to have, and it likely feels like there is so much information to digest, that it is overwhelming.
-After all, many women who undergo breast reconstruction in Connecticut have never had or even considered elective plastic surgery.
+After all, many women who undergo breast reconstruction in Houston have never had or even considered elective plastic surgery.
 Now, you are meeting with a plastic surgeon to discuss restoring one of the most personal aspects of your body.
-To help you navigate the world of breast reconstruction, Connecticut plastic surgeons Dr. Fusi & Dr. Craig have prepared the following information on the two major types of breast reconstruction – flap reconstruction and implant-based breast reconstruction.
+To help you navigate the world of breast reconstruction, Houston plastic surgeons Dr. Fusi & Dr. Craig have prepared the following information on the two major types of breast reconstruction – flap reconstruction and implant-based breast reconstruction.

 What is Flap Reconstruction?

 Flap breast reconstruction is when a plastic surgeon uses tissue from your own body to reconstruct your breasts.
-Many Connecticut women prefer to have a flap reconstruction at the time of their mastectomy because it results in a more natural feeling breast.
+Many Houston women prefer to have a flap reconstruction at the time of their mastectomy because it results in a more natural feeling breast.

 A DIEP flap breast reconstruction is performed with Dr. Fusi & Dr. Craig using skin, fat, tissue and blood vessels from your lower abdomen to rebuild your breast.
 It is ideal for women who have extra tissue in their lower abdomen.
-With a DIEP flap, none of your muscular tissue is used, an aspect of the surgery that many Connecticut women prefer.
+With a DIEP flap, none of your muscular tissue is used, an aspect of the surgery that many Houston women prefer.

 A SIEA flap is a less common abdominal flap breast reconstruction surgery.
 With a SIEA flap, the superficial inferior epigastric artery (SIEA) is removed along with fat and skin from your lower abdomen, then used to reconstruct your breasts.
 SIEA flap breast reconstruction surgery is also muscle-sparing and is ideal for women who have an excess of tissue below their belly button, though it cannot be performed if you have previously had liposuction or a tummy tuck.